AdobeDocs/workfront.en/help/classic/manage-work/issues/manage-issues/create-issues.md

    >
    >
    >      * Fields that belong to another object
-   >      * Fields that you don't have access to edit them
+   >      * Fields that you don't have access to edit
-   >      * Fields that are calculations and which are automatically updated by Workfront.
+   >      * Fields that are calculations and which are automatically updated by Workfront
    >
    >
    >